R2D2-2019/internal_communication/README.md

 You **need** to specify frames you want to receive.
 This is also the case for requests.
 Please look at the examples folder for more usage examples.

+**On naming:** the module class should simply be called `module_c`.
+The differentiating factor between multiple modules is the namespace in this case.
+This makes it quite easy to combine multiple modules without knowning class names.

 ## Connecting the hardware
 ### What do I need to solder on the board?
 All header locations on the board should be soldered.
 You can choose if you want male headers, female headers or a combination.
 We recommend a combination of headers.